-Graduates are eligible for registration and employment as secondary school teachers in the government, Catholic and independent school systems in Victoria.
+Graduates are eligible for registrationregistration (http://www.vit.vic.edu.au/Pages/default.aspx) and employment as secondary school teachers in the government, Catholic and independent school systems in Victoria.
 For interstate and overseas positions, applicants are advised to check with local authorities.

-This course consists of studies in arts and (96 points) studies in education (108 points), incorporating compulsory and elective units, and teaching placements.
+This course consists of studies in arts (96 points) and studies in education (108 points), incorporating core, elective and professional experience units.

-For a list of the arts disciplines available refer to the Faculty of Arts areas of study at http://www.monash.edu.au/pubs/2013handbooks/aos/index-byfaculty-arts.html.
+For a list of the arts disciplines available refer to the Faculty of Arts areas of studyareas of study (http://www.monash.edu.au/pubs/2014handbooks/aos/index-byfaculty-arts.html).